Accessibility Options

 Current (i) is the flow rate - how much charge actually moves per second.
 Higher current means more charge flowing.
 This is like the flow rate of water in a pipe - how many litres per second are moving past a point.

-Key Point: Electrons flow through the external circuit (the wire).
-In the solution, ions migrate to maintain charge balance - cations toward the cathode, anions toward the anode.
+Key Point: Electrons flow through the external circuit (the wire) only - they are never in solution.
+In the solution, ions migrate to carry the charge and maintain charge balance - cations toward the cathode, anions toward the anode.

 Resistance (R) represents obstacles to charge flow - slow electron transfer kinetics, solution resistance, or mass transport limitations.